 Mediterranean and Northern Europe – MSC Cruises

-Since those early days we have been on many cruises, our most recent being with the MSC Cruise Line.
+Since those early days we have been on many cruise vacations, our most recent being with the MSC Cruise Line.
 We have had the pleasure of doing two cruises with MSC, the Mediterranean and Northern Europe.

 Our most memorable cruise vacation moments from our Mediterranean Cruise were sailing out of Venice and watching the sun set over the magnificence of Piazza San Marco and exploring the lanes ways, charming boutiques and shops of Oia on Santorini.
 I remember looking out over the view, our ship a small speck on the deep blue water below.